openaustralia/morph/README.md

 Edit `config/database.yml` with your database settings

-Create an [application on GitHub](https://github.com/settings/applications/new) so that Morph can talk to GitHub.
+Create an [application on GitHub](https://github.com/settings/applications/new) so that morph.io can talk to GitHub.
 Fill in the following values

 * Application name: __Morph (dev)__
 * Homepage URL: __http://127.0.0.1:3000__